-Prose is something else.
-“If you want to communicate, use the telephone,” bellowed Richard Hugo.
-I use prose when what I want to say is too complicated for the phone.
-Here’s my latest book.
-In it, I describe artists, writers and arts advocates in seventy mini essays.
+“If you want to communicate, use the telephone,” bellowed poet Richard Hugo.
+I write prose when what I want to say is too complicated for the phone and too spelled out for the unsayable texture of poetry.